Skip to content

 Jenna Merenstein | Program Leader

 Jenna (she/her) is a postdoctoral researcher working in the Brain Imaging and Analysis Center with Dr. Dave Madden.
 She uses MRI to study the effect of brain aging on different cognitive abilities (learning, memory, attention), especially in advanced age groups (individuals beyond age 80).
 Jenna believes that mentoring has been fundamental to her career from the undergraduate through postdoctoral stages and hopes to facilitate similar successful mentor-mentee relationships through her participation in CNRI.
-Beyond research, Jenna loves hanging out with her two dogs and two cats or being outside near the mountains or ocean.
+Beyond research, Jenna loves hanging out with her two dogs and two cats or being outside near the mountains.

 Nitisha Desai | Visibility & Recruitment Leader